freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/spiral-matrix.md

 <section id='description'>

 Produce a spiral array.
-A <i>spiral array</i> is a square arrangement of the first N<sup>2</sup> natural numbers, where the numbers increase sequentially as you go around the edges of the array spiraling inwards.
-For example, given <b>5</b>, produce this array:
+A *spiral array* is a square arrangement of the first N<sup>2</sup> natural numbers, where the numbers increase sequentially as you go around the edges of the array spiraling inwards.
+For example, given **5**, produce this array:

 <pre>
 0  1  2  3  4